NeuroMuscular Taping Editorial

 The history of bandages with therapeutic purposes dates back to the times of the Greeks and Romans with the well-known song of the Iliad where Achilles bandages the arm and the wounds of Patroclus.
 It is defined as bandaging or bandaging an application of bends or bands over a traumatized area to limit the damage and encourage eventual healing.

-In the last thirty years, various techniques of elastic and stretchy bandage have been developed in different parts of the world, but the origin of these methods always remains the compression of the various parts of the body.
-The new techniques of taping date back to the Seventies, i.e. the application of a elastic adhesive tape with different voltage levels that always provided a compressive stimulus capable of providing external assistance to the muscles and found Application especially in sports environment.
+In the last thirty years, various techniques of elastic and stretchy bandage such as Kinesiology tape have been developed in different parts of the world, but the origin of these methods always remains the compression of the various parts of the body.
+The new techniques of taping date back to the Seventies, i.e. the application of a elastic adhesive tape with different tension levels that always provided a compressive stimulus capable of providing external assistance to the muscles and found Application especially in sports environment for pain relief.

-From the 2003 David Blow, Australian and acupuncture specialist, develops the concept of decompression and compression technique of NeuroMuscular Taping, a fundamental and particular characteristic that differentiates it from other types of taping and bandages.
-A new method of application and a different clinical reasoning are the basis of this innovative rehabilitation technique.
+From 2003 David Blow, Australian acupuncture specialist, developed the NeuroMuscular Taping concept of decompression taping technique with particular characteristics that differentiates it from other types of taping and bandages.
+This new method of taping application enhancing different clinical reasoning are the basis of this innovative rehabilitation technique.
+Used for reducing pain relief, sports injuries, muscle tension and improving athletic performance, rehabilitation and overall physical therapy, occupational therapy and speech therapy results.

 The methodology of NeuroMuscular Taping (NMTConcept) is a biomechanical therapy that uses decompression and compression stimuli to obtain beneficial effects on musculoskeletal, vascular, lymphatic and neurological systems, with clinical and Rehabilitation.
 With the application of tapes are formed skin replication during body movement facilitating lymphatic drainage, promote blood vascularity, reduce pain, improve the Range of Muscoloarticolare movement and posture.